Please take your time, grab a cup of tea and biscuit (or two) and have a read through.

 Section 9: Security and storage of your personal data

 Paid Surveys UK is committed to protecting the security of your personal information.
-We follow ISO 27001 standards for information security and we use a variety of technologies to help protect your personal information from unauthorised access, use, or disclosure.
+We protect your data with security measures under the laws that apply and we meet international standards.
+We use a variety of technologies to help protect your personal information from unauthorised access, use, or disclosure.

 If we do store any of your data, then it is kept in our UK database where it is either psuedonymised or protected by segmented access controls so only a selected few of our highly trained and trusted employees can access your data on a need to know basis.
 All systems and data are located in controlled and secure areas.